 Step 1 – Print and Cut Out the Templates for the Rocker

-First download PDF and print 11×17 templates.
+To get started, first, download the PDF and print 11×17 templates (make sure you are printing the templates to scale).
 You should have four template pieces.
 Three of the templates for the middle section need to be glued together with tape.
 The X on the bottom and top of the template sheets need to align.
 The other template has two smaller pieces for the ends of the rocker board.

 Take a 1×12 board and place the largest template on the board and trace it with a pencil.
 The smaller end pieces will go between the large pieces.
 See picture.
 You will need to trace two sets for both sides of the rocking chair.